NicoPampe/SimpleMessagingApp/README.md

 To see the tests in action (they are still WIP):
 1. `npm run test`

-# Notes and ideas to reflect on later:
+# Notes, ideas, and thoughts to reflect on:
 ## Before Starting....
 1) I could simply send messages over a dataChannel.
 Already know how to set those up so it would be faster.
 Is there a better solutions then sending a message over the dc?
 Probably.
 But I'm going to stick with the knowledge I currently have without researching another solution.
 Then, after it get it (hopefully) workin, I want to see if there was a better solution or different place I could have sent messages over.
 2) I need to get something running locally.
 For this part I'm going to rely on some npm modules.
 I want to focus more on building it rather then really spending time getting the service running since I currently plan on just running locally.